latifaalk7/Credit-Card-Fraud-Detection/data/README.md

 This project uses the Credit Card Fraud Detection dataset from Kaggle.
 The dataset is not included in this repository due to licensing and file size considerations.

-Download creditcard.csv from the dataset source and place it inside this folder:
+1. Download creditcard.csv from the dataset source
+2. Place it inside this folder:

 data/
 └── creditcard.csv